lukebergen/words_test/README.md

   // process as usual
 ```

-I _believe_ this would bring a performance improvement, but not so much so with a dictionary of this size.
+I _believe_ this would bring a performance improvement, but not one of much significance given the size of this dictionary.
 Furthermore, the `commonness_threshold` would need to be tinkered with depending on the size and type of dictionary.

 #### Edge cases and considerations
 I discovered an edge case that does not exist in the provided dictionary.
 I wrote a test for it (`doesn't discount duplicate sequences if they occur within the same word`).
 In the provided dictionary, two possible instances of this exist "couscous" and "beriberi".
 However, both "beri" and "cous" exist in other words so they are correctly discounted anyway.
 With a larger dictionary though, this could potentially creep up.